wilmansuarez/mlip-kubernetes-lab/README.md

 - [ ] Show the TA the logs of one Pod in the MiniKube dashboard
 - [ ] Explain to the TA how Kubernetes deploys updates
 - [ ] Show a screenshot of the crashed Pod(s)
-- [ ] Explain how you set up autoscaling and show the screenshot of the multiple Pods

 ## Getting started
 - Start Docker